ninjaframework/ninja/ninja-core/src/site/markdown/index.md

 <div class="row-fluid">
     <div class="span4">
         <h2><img class="bs-icon" src="images/glyphicons/glyphicons_079_podium.png"/> Solid technology</h2>
-        <p>Ninja did not reinvent the wheel - instead we are standing on the shoulders of giants.
+        <p><b>Ninja does not reinvent the wheel</b> - instead we are standing on the shoulders of giants.
-        Ninja is built using the most mature and solid technologies in the industry.
+        Ninja is built using the <b>most mature and solid technologies in the industry</b>.
         Servlets, Guice, JPA, Flyway migrations and Maven - just to name a few.
         </p>
     </div>